 Sitting at the top of Montmarte, is Sacre Coeur.
 I dare you to run up all of the steps in one go!
 Honestly, that’s the best way to get to the top while simultaneously avoiding people trying to sell friendship bracelets to tourists.

-The “Sinking House” can be found to the left of the last set of steps en route to Sacre Coeur (disclaimer- it’s not really sinking as Joel showed you in this video).
+The “Sinking House” can be found to the right of the last set of steps en route to Sacre Coeur (disclaimer- it’s not really sinking as Joel showed you in this video).

 When I think of Paris’ landmarks, I think of the Eiffel Tower, Arc Di Triomphe, The Louvre Pyramid, and La Maison Rose.
 It was probably the Millennial Pink shade that initially drew me to this place, but I also thought it was a bakery.
 It’s definitely not, so don’t try knocking.
 Worry not, though, if you’re looking for a well deserved snack after all that exercise you just did, Pain Pain is on your way down through Montmarte.
 “Pain pain” translates to “bread bread”, which translates to “yum yum” if ya ask me….